Kowsalyasp/parentkarafmodule/sql readme.md

 # Abstract:
 In the SQL module Query implementations against the tables in the database for DDL,DML, DQL actions, Custom Queries against SQL database are implemented.
-In addition to this, Data store provisions (org, admin), Listener Actions, XmlToDCConverter and Sequence generator implementations are done in this module.
+In addition to this, Data store provisions (org, admin, readable, writable), Listener Actions(add, update and delete row), XmlToDCConverter and Sequence generator implementations are done in this module.

 # Requirements:
 This module requires the following maven dependencies.